Ben-Brady/css-only-lqip/README.md

 # Lean Rada LQIP

-Based on the amazing work of Leanrada in their blog post at https://leanrada.com/notes/css-only-lqip.
+Based on the amazing work of Lean Rada (Kalabasa) in their blog post at https://leanrada.com/notes/css-only-lqip.

 ## Usage